dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 4. `port`, the port of the database to load.
 Only supported for Redshift (where '5439' is the default).
 Leave blank for Infobright
-5. `table`, the name of the database table which will store your SnowPlow events.
+5. `table`, the name of the database table which will store your Snowplow events.
 Must have been setup previously
-6. `username`, the database user to load your SnowPlow events with.
+6. `username`, the database user to load your Snowplow events with.
    You can leave this blank to default to the user running the script
 7. `password`, the password for the database user.
 Leave blank if there is no password